 Adopting Through Alabama Foster Care:

-In the state of Alabama, you do not need to be a foster parent in order to adopt from the Alabama foster care system.
-You would need to apply to adopt and complete all necessary classes, requirements, and the home study in order to adopt from the foster care system.
+In the state of Alabama, you do not need to be a foster parent to adopt from the Alabama foster care system.
+You would need to apply to adopt and complete all necessary classes, requirements, and the home study to adopt from the foster care system.

 Foster Care for Teens:

-Alabama has hundreds of teenagers that are in need of forever homes.
+Alabama has hundreds of teenagers that need forever homes.
 They need an adult to provide them with a safe, loving, encouraging home.
 These teenagers range from healthy average teenagers to teenagers of all ethnic backgrounds, to teenagers with various degrees of mental, physical, or emotional problems.

 Foster Care for Teen Moms and Their Children:

 There are several teenage moms in the Alabama foster care system.
 By becoming a foster parent for teenage moms and their children, you are providing a positive future not only for the teenage mom but also for her child.
 These teenage moms need a positive parent figure, someone to help guide them through the challenges of life but also through the challenges of being a parent.
 These moms need a positive and supportive role model to help them succeed in school, life, and raising a child.
 Their children need safety and security more than anything.
 They need a loving, secure place where they can grow and develop.
 Their children are also in need of a permanent plan.
 They need to know they have a parent figure to look up to and a safe, secure place to call home every day.